Michael Scherb

 LIFE OF MICHAEL

-Born in Taiwan, Scherb became a citizen of the world early in life after attending schools in seven countries across Asia, Europe and the US.
+Born in Taiwan, Scherb became a citizen of the world early in his life after attending schools in seven countries across Asia, Europe and the US.
 He started work in Beijing structuring foreign debt before joining JP Morgan’s metals and mining team in London.
-Scherb founded Appian at a tender 29 years in 2011, quickly establishing a reach that sees him spend around 200 days a year travelling.
-Out of work his passion is sport and he’s a follower of basketball’s Cincinnati Bearcats and Ohio State football in the US and London football club West Ham United.
+He founded Appian at a tender 29 years in 2011, quickly establishing a reach that sees him spend around 200 days a year travelling.
+Out of work his passion is sport, any sport: hence Scherb is a follower of basketball’s Cincinnati Bearcats, Ohio State football and West Ham United, a London football club.